-I. VEHICLES CHECKLIST EGOM 4.4.7
+I. VEHICLES CHECKLIST EGOM 4.4.8

-EATE CHECKLIST VEHICLES (GENERICS) This checklist is to be used in combination with a weighing list and checklist dangerous goods (if DG recommended to ask the shipper to prepare an International Load Summary Sheet (ILSS) for the item of Above documents are required for all vehicles offered for air transport to allow proper acceptance checks come for transporting air cargo shipments, dangerous goods, compilation of the loadplan and proper preparation of the list is recommended that a dedicated driver accompanies the vehicle(s) during transport.
-If any box is checked "NO", do not accept the shipment and give a duplicate copy of this completed form to the arrangements are made in advance).
-Vehicle II offered. pliant to app he commodi shipper (un licable reg gulations VITERIOR \ l ua XTERIOR Is the vehicle clean, being free from excessive dirt and organic materials (bio-security measures / Transport Hygiene)?
-YES NO N/A Is the vehicle (including engine bay) free from fluid leaks and/or excessive residue?
-Is the attached exterior equipment acceptable for air transport?
+EATC CHECKLIST VEHICLES (GENERICS) This checklist is to be used in combination with a weighing list and checklist dangerous goods (if recommended to ask the shipper to prepare an International Load Summary Sheet (ILSS) for the lite.
+Above documents are required for all vehicles offered for air transport to allow proper acceptance checks for transporting air cargo shipments, dangerous goods, compilation of the loadplan and proper preparation.
+It is recommended that a dedicated driver accompanies the vehicle(s) during transport.
+If any box is checked "NO", do not accept the shipment and give a duplicate copy of this completed form the arrangements are made in advance). compliant to I. o appl nmodit icable reg gulations YTERIAR H /E0 XTERIOR ☐ Is the vehicle clean, being free from excessive dirt and organic materials (bio-security measures / Transport Hygien /ES NO N/A 2 Is the vehicle (including engine bay) free from fluid leaks and/or excessive residue?
+0): - Is the attached exterior equipment acceptable for air transport?
 Is attached exterior equipment securely restrained to the vehicle?
 Is/are fire extinguisher(s) suitable for air transport (safety pin inserted, undamaged, charged, securely mounted)?
 ECHNICAL STATE Mechanical condition of the vehicle: Does the engine run properly to allow loading/unloading without winching/other equipment?
 Are the brakes operational?
 Batteries: Are batteries secured to the vehicle?
 Are batteries free from damage/leaks?
 Inspect for cracks, leaks and corrosion.
 Are terminals, hold-downs, battery trays, connectors, and vent filler caps tightened/locked.
 Are the battery poles/cables protected?
 Electrical wiring serviceable and insulated?
 Are batteries correctly orientated (top side up)?
 Fuel tank: Is the fuel tank level as required?
 Are fuel tank caps installed (unlocked or key available)?
-Are tie-down points available and serviceable? s the tire pressure within tolerance?
-ITERNAL / LOADS 1 I ls the accompanying load/equipment in the vehicle within the maximum capacity rated to the vehicle?
-I s the accompanying load/equipment securely restrained to the vehicle (tools, tires, boxes, etc.)? - B Are dangerous goods (DG) items belonging to standard vehicle equipment properly declared and documented?
-A Are all items carried on/in the vehicle recorded on a vehicle loading list? + 5 Jerry can(s): Do spare jerry cans contain not more than the allowed capacity?
+Are tie-down points available and serviceable?
+Is the tire pressure within tolerance?
+ITERNAL / LOADS 1 Is the accompanying load/equipment in the vehicle within the maximum capacity rated to the vehicle?
+2 Is the accompanying load/equipment securely restrained to the vehicle (tools, tires, boxes, etc.)?
+3 Are dangerous goods (DG) items belonging to standard vehicle equipment properly declared and documented?
+4 Are all items carried on/in the vehicle recorded on a vehicle loading list?
+5 Jerry can(s): Do spare jerry cans contain not more than the allowed capacity?
 Are jerry cans free from damage/leaks?
 Are the caps of jerry cans closed, sealed or open (as applicable)?
-ROUND HANDLERS INFORMATION; Are Electrical switches in the OFF position 7 Is shoring available (if required rolling, parking, sleeper and/or approach shoring)?
-B Is a key and/or keys available for the vehicle?
-If the vehicle needs a special driving permit, is a dedicated driver available?
-L 1 hecked by (name) 4 ace Sign ature: ate: Time : l I
+ROUND HANDLERS INFORMATION: 6 Are Electrical switches in the OFF position 1 7 Is shoring available (if required rolling, parking, sleeper and/or approach shoring)?
+8 Is a key and/or keys available for the vehicle?
+If the vehicle needs a special driving permit, is a dedicated driver available? , • 8 Is a key and/or keys available for the vehicle? lace Signature: ate: Time:

-AIR CARGO SECURITY CHECKLIST EGOM 4.2.2
+J. AIR CARGO SECURITY CHECKLIST EGOM 4.2.3